Too Much Coffee? Switch to Matcha Green Tea

 Standard green tea bags are okay if the tea leaves are high quality, but plain tea is too thin to be a replacement for coffee.
 Three years ago I found a sample of DoMatcha tea at Whole Foods.
 I liked the taste but the price was a lot higher than green tea bags, so I went for the volume discount and bought the largest size (2.8 oz) of the 2nd harvest non-organic matcha.
 Whipped up with some milk into a matcha latte, it was a great substitude for coffee.

 When that 2.8 oz container was empty, I went back to Whole Foods and noticed a few other brands of matcha.
 Over the past 2 years, I've tried at least 3 other brands of matcha from Whole Foods and there was something off about each one.
 Often they looked and tasted like twigs instead of the fine powder in DoMatcha.
 Apparently to hit a lower price point, the producer ground up the whole stem instead of just the newest leaves.
 In the Vancouver, BC Whole Foods I saw some organic matcha from China that was packaged in a small plastic bag.
 It was the right color, but had a strange chemical taste.
-From my trip to China, it wasn't hard to see how a Chinese farm that managed organic certification could still be affected by nearby sources of air and water pollution.
+From my trip to China, it wasn't hard to see how a Chinese farm that managed organic certification could still be affected by nearby sources of air and water pollution, and indeed tea from China now has high lead levels.
 Or they could be using chemical fertilizers.

 The problem was, each time I bought a cheaper brand from Whole Foods, I felt like I had to use it up before going back to DoMatcha.
 But because the cheap matcha tasted bad, it took me almost a year to finally finish it off.
 My joints seemed more sensitive and squeaky when I drank too much coffee and I started having painful rosacea acne flares, so I decided to try switching completely from coffee to matcha green tea.
 I still had a bit more of the cheap matcha to use up and I wanted to save other people time with a photo showing the difference between DoMatcha and another brand sold at Whole Foods.
 Both were packaged in air-tight mylar containers and have nice packaging, but as you can see in this photo, the DoMatcha is much greener.
 The other brand tasted like it looks -- twiggy brown.